 The Contracting Party will verify that such Subscriber is party to an EMDA and approved for Natural User.
 If the Contracting Party fails to verify and ask prior approval from Euronext, the Contracting Party will be liable towards Euronext for any unauthorized Use of such Information by such Subscriber; and

-The Contracting Party will report its and its Affiliates’ Redistribution of Real-Time Data in accordance with the reporting obligations for the Redistribution of Information to Subscribers approved for Natural User as outlined in the EMDA Reporting Policy.
+The Contracting Party will report its and its Affiliates’ Redistribution of Information in accordance with the reporting obligations for the Redistribution of Information to Subscribers approved for Natural User as outlined in the EMDA Reporting Policy.

-Subject to clause 10.1, the Subscriber will report its Use of Real-Time Data directly to Euronext in accordance with its EMDA and Euronext will invoice any applicable Display Use Fees for such Use directly to the Subscriber.
+Subject to clause 10.1, the Subscriber will report its Use of Information directly to Euronext in accordance with its EMDA and Euronext will invoice any applicable Display Use Fees for such Use directly to the Subscriber.

 The Redistribution of Information as part of ESP Services and/or ASP Services to Trading Members